 Free At-Home COVID-19 Tests

 - COVID-19 self-tests (also referred to as home tests or over-the-counter (OTC) tests) are one of many risk-reduction measures, along with vaccination, masking, and physical distancing, that protect you and others by reducing the chances of spreading COVID-19.

 - Self-tests can be taken at home or anywhere, are easy to use, and produce rapid results.

-- You can use self-tests, regardless of vaccination status, or whether or not you have symptoms.
+- You can use self-tests, regardless of vaccination status, or whether you have symptoms.

-- Follow all of the manufacturer’s instructions for performing the test.
+- Follow all the manufacturer’s instructions for performing the test.